MicrosoftDocs/fabric-docs/docs/data-science/customer-churn.md

 > - Understand and process the data through exploratory data analysis, and demonstrate the use of the Fabric Data Wrangler feature.
 > - Train machine learning models by using scikit-learn and LightGBM, and track experiments by using MLflow and the Fabric autologging feature.
 > - Evaluate and save the final machine learning model.
-> - Demonstrate the model performance via visualizations in Power BI.
+> - Demonstrate the model's performance via visualizations in Power BI.

 ## Prerequisites

 [!INCLUDE [prerequisites](./includes/prerequisites.md)]

-* If you don't have a Microsoft Fabric lakehouse, create one by following the steps in [Create a lakehouse in Microsoft Fabric](../data-engineering/create-lakehouse.md).
+- If you don't have a Microsoft Fabric lakehouse, create one by following the steps in [Create a lakehouse in Microsoft Fabric](../data-engineering/create-lakehouse.md).

 ## Follow along in a notebook